ulrichSchreiner/rethink-backup/README.md

 The backup file is written to `/work` so this should be a mount.
 If you speicify the `-f` parameter to write the backup to another location, be sure to mount your destination directory!

+To restore data you must overwrite the default `CMD` with `rethink restore ...`.